• HOME

 KETO GREEK SALAD IN A BLUE BOWL WITH SPOONS AND TOMATOES ON THE SIDE

-What makes it different from regular Greek Salad?
+So what makes it different from regular Greek Salad?

 An authentic Greek salad (Horiatiki Salata) will always include tomato, sliced cucumber, green capsicum pepper, red onion, olives and with a big chunk of feta cheese sitting in top and not crumbled through.
-Everything is then seasoned and dressed with a good quality olive oil, a dash of red wine vinegar and dried Greek oregano.

 In our keto version we have diced everything up in this salad so that you are guaranteed a morsel of traditional Greek delicious, flavour with each forkful.